Jordan Pereira (rugby league): 2019

 Pereira made a total of 11 appearances in the 2019 NRL season and scored 5 tries as St. George Illawarra endured one of their worst ever seasons finishing in 15th position on the table.

 2020

 He made a total of 15 appearances in the 2020 NRL season scoring one try as St. George Illawarra finished 13th on the table and missed out on the finals.

 2021

 In round 7 of the 2021 NRL season, he was sent to the sin bin after hitting Sydney Roosters player James Tedesco in the head with a dangerous high tackle during the club's loss at the Sydney Cricket Ground.

 On 27 April, he was suspended for three matches over his dangerous high tackle on James Tedesco.

 On 18 June it was revealed that Pereira was in talks to make a mid-season switch to the Newcastle Knights before joining the Brisbane Broncos in 2022.

 2022

 Pereira played five games for Brisbane in the 2022 NRL season and scored two tries.
 Brisbane would finish the season in 9th place and miss the finals.

+2023

+In round 27 of the 2023 NRL season, Pereira was called into the Brisbane side for their final round of the year match against Melbourne.
+Pereira scored two tries as Brisbane lost 32–22.

+2024

+On 27 June 2024, Pereira announced his immediate retirement from rugby league, after having sustained nerve damage in his neck while playing for Broncos affiliate club Souths Logan Magpies.